-Workstream themes are described in more detail below:
+Workstream themes are described in more detail on their own page, click the title

-The findings of these two pieces of research were published in two separate reports in April 2019.
-These findings set the baseline of what the perceptions are of banking culture in Ireland and what needs to change.
-These findings were also used to inform our initial Work Programme.
-The IBCB will continue to refresh this research as part of our ongoing programmes of work, with the launch of our next IBCB Surveys Éist.
+The findings of these surveys are used to inform our Work Programme.
+The IBCB will continue to refresh this research as part of our ongoing programmes of work.

 We recognise that Ireland today is diverse, drawn from many cultural and ethnic backgrounds, many have never learned Irish, and even for those who have, it is probably long forgotten at this stage!
 If you would like to know how to pronounce Éist correctly, the link below may be helpful.